GusSand/hpc/README.md

 2. From an off-campus location:

-First, login to the bastion host:
+First, Login to your VPN and then login to the bastion host, :

 ```bash
 ssh NYUNetID@gw.hpc.nyu.edu